feimosi/frameworks-code-comparison/README.md

 # Interpolation

 ### AngularJS
-Interpolation is the process of data-binding values on the AngularJS `scope` to values in the html.
+Interpolation is the process of data-binding values on the AngularJS `scope` to values in the HTML.
 You can read more on the [official documentation](https://docs.angularjs.org/guide/interpolation):

 Let's say we have a value `heroImageUrl` on our scope that is defined as `superman.jpg`.
 (We use `ng-src` here instead of the regular `src` attribute so that Angular can set it up.
 If you just you source, the browser will try to load the image before Angular has a chance to interpolate.)